MathewHDYT/OneShare/_docs/notes/cybersecurity/lfi.md

 ### LFI to RCE via Log file:

-The `LFI` to `RCE` via `PHP` log file is also called a log poisoning attack, it is used to gain remote command execution on the webserver.
+The `LFI` to `RCE` via `PHP` log file is also called a log poisoning attack, it is used to gain remote command execution on the web server.
 The attacker needs to include a malicious payload into services log files such as `Apache`, `SSH`, etc.
 Then the `LFI` vulnerability is used to request the page that includes the malicious payload.